KuriyanLab/Q118N_gp44/README.md

 3. ".fa" files contains ProteinMPNN generated output for different design conditions.
 4. Frustration analysis files are present.
 We have not used mutational frustration in our analysis.
+5. Direct MiSeq output is present at https://dataview.ncbi.nlm.nih.gov/object/PRJNA1467720?reviewer=avmjml92m09m2gckenspnsqsbb